Skip to main content

 Premium / addition-included (combined kitchen remodel with small addition, butler's pantry build, or combined dining-room expansion): $95,000–$145,000+ / 14–20 weeks

 The North End Historic District boundary covers most — but not all — of the North End.
 The district is administered by the City of Boise Historic Preservation Commission, which reviews exterior modifications within the district boundary.
-Interior work, including comprehensive kitchen remodels, is exempt from Historic Preservation review.
-This is the single most important permitting fact to internalize: your interior kitchen remodel doesn't need historic review, regardless of how aggressive the scope.
+Interior work, including comprehensive remodels, is exempt from Historic Preservation review.
+This is the single most important permitting fact to internalize: your interior work doesn't need historic review, regardless of how aggressive the scope.

 One North End-specific permit consideration: parking and right-of-way.
 Placing a dumpster on the street or parking a construction trailer at the curb requires a City of Boise right-of-way permit ($75–$250 depending on duration and footprint).
 Some North End streets have additional restrictions related to the historic neighborhood designation.
 Iron Crest pulls all required right-of-way permits as part of project setup.